 Presently Dr. Urjit Patel is holding the post of Governor of Reserve Bank of India (RBI).

-The four Deputy Governors of RBI are Mr. B. P. Kanungo, Mr. Viral V. Acharya, Mr. N. S. Vishwanathanl, and Mr. S. S, Mundra.
+The three Deputy Governors of RBI are Mr. B. P. Kanungo, Mr. Viral V. Acharya, and Mr. N. S. Vishwanathan.

 Let’s know more about them.
 Their details are as below: –

 He is the present and 24thGovernor of Reserve Bank of India.